 So what’s a better way to build products than methodologies developed 70 years ago?
 Luckily, there are plenty of modern methods that have been shown to work way better: Agile, Scrum, and Lean software development, for example.

-We hope that this article has highlighted the danger of fixed price, fixed scope IT projects.
-Viewed in light of the Project Management Triangle, a fixed price and scope only leaves one dimension to adjust, namely quality.
+We hope that this article has highlighted the danger of fixed-price, fixed-scope IT projects.
+Viewed in light of the Project Management Triangle, a fixed price and scope only leave one dimension to adjust, namely quality.
 Instead of hanging on to project management methodologies from the 1950s, we strongly recommend modern alternatives.